Michael Graves warehouse 360 VR tour

 Results

-The Michael Graves Residence VR Experience is a YouTube 360° VR experience that my team and I are proud to share with Kean University and the public.
-We also designed the experience for viewing on an Oculus headset for an upcoming exhibit at the China Design Museum in Hangzhou, China.
+The Michael Graves Residence VR Experience is a 360° video tour that my team and I are proud to share with Kean University and the public via YouTube.
+We also designed the experience for Oculus headset viewing, in preparation for an exhibit at the China Design Museum in Hangzhou.

-I was grateful to have had the opportunity to work on this project, especially during the uncertain times of COVID-19.
-It's exciting how a project like this can make a historical building more accessible during unique times, allowing people to visit the property virtually.
+I felt fortunate to contribute to this project, especially during the uncertain times of COVID-19.
+It’s exciting to see how immersive technology can make a historic site more accessible, allowing people to explore the property virtually when in-person visits weren’t possible.

 Previous